GabrielWelvaert/Realm-of-the-Mad-Gabe/README.md

 ## Entity Component System (ECS)

-The core of this project is an implementation of the [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) architectural pattern.
+The core of this project is an implementation of the [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) architectural pattern which allows for high frames-per-second (FPS) gameplay through CPU cache friendliness, enabled by high spatial and temporal locality of game data during each frame update.

 - **Entities** → IDs only
 - **Components** → Pure data
 - **Systems** → Update components

-This design improves CPU cache efficiency by keeping component data compact and predictable during system updates.

 ---

 ## Entities and Components

 Entities contain no data.
-Instead, their data lives in separate components.
+Instead, their state is stored in separate components.

 | Entities (ID only) | Components (data only) |
 |------------------------|----------------------------|